Flintpop/UpdateGuardian/README.md

 UpdateGuardian is an automation system for updating a local network of Windows 10 PCs, designed to streamline and secure update operations while reducing the technical maintenance required.

-The idea came from the hassle to update a moderate number of Windows 10 PCs spread out in a local network, without the need or cost at our disposal to install a full-fledged MDM solution, like a windows server.
+The idea came from the hassle to update a moderate number of Windows 10 PCs spread out in a local network, without the need or cost at our disposal to install a windows server.
 In addition, I intentionnally did not look out for other solution to grow my knowledge in python and network programming, and to have a project to work on for my internship.

 It is a free and open source project, licensed under the Apache License 2.0.
 The project is currently in development, and is not yet ready for production use.